 I cringe when I hear people say the mechanics of a chip shot are just like a putting stroke.
 It's like saying sprinting is like jogging.
 Sure, the goal on both shots is to make a shoulder-driven swing and not let the clubshaft pass the hands until after impact—in other words, don't let the wrists break.
 But here's the difference: The lower body stays basically still in putting, but in chipping it should move quite a bit.
-Specifically, your body should pivot around your front leg as you swing through impact (right).
+Specifically, your body should pivot around your front leg as you swing through impact (above).

 At the same time, your left arm should guide the clubshaft through the strike.
 Blend these two components, and you'll hit better shots around the green.